Mirantis/mke-docs/content/docs/concepts/cni.md

 ## Limitations

-- MKE 4k only supports integration with CNIs not detailed herein, such as Calico Enterprise, in a custom sense, wherein the deployment and management of the component are managed directly by the customer.
+- MKE 4k only supports integration with CNIs not detailed herein as custom CNI, such as Calico Enterprise, wherein the deployment and management of the component are managed directly by the customer.
 - MKE 4k does not support in-place upgrade from MKE 3 using an unmanaged CNI.
   Other upgrade options, however, are available.
 - Only clusters that use the default Kubernetes proxier `iptables` can be